Lou Monte

 Lou Monte (born Louis Scaglione; April 2, 1917 - June 12, 1989) was an Italian American singer best known for a number of best-selling, Italian-themed novelty records which he recorded for both RCA Victor and Reprise Records in the late 1950s and early 1960s, most famously "Lazy Mary" (1958) and the 1962/63 million-selling US single "Pepino the Italian Mouse", plus the seasonal track "Dominick the Donkey".
 He also recorded on Roulette Records, Jubilee Records, Regalia Records, Musicor Records, Laurie Records, and AFE Records.

 Early life

-Monte was born on April 2, 1917, in Manhattan to Italian immigrant parents, but his mother died when he was only two.
+Monte was born on April 2, 1917, in Manhattan, New York City to Italian immigrant parents, but his mother died when he was only two.
 He was raised in Lyndhurst, New Jersey, and he began performing at the age of fourteen.
 But success came slowly: by his own account, although he sang and played guitar in a number of clubs, he did not begin to gain a large following for about fifteen years.